 The role-playing method with ChatGPT is like having a Swiss Army Knife for editing.
 It's versatile, it's fun, and it can make your work so much better.
 So the next time you're stuck on a tricky paragraph and are looking for answers or inspiration, remember—you've got roles to play!

-Erin Servais is an editor, educator, and community builder.
-Committed to helping editors improve their work and lives, she serves on the board of directors for ACES: The Society for Editing, is the president of the Editors Tea Club, and offers editor coaching services.
-Erin has presented about editing, entrepreneurship, and Artificial Intelligence for the Professional Editors Network, Editors Canada, the Northwest Editors Guild, and ACES.
+Erin serves on the board of directors for ACES: The Society for Editing and has presented about editing, entrepreneurship, and artificial intelligence for the Professional Editors Network, Editors Canada, the Northwest Editors Guild, the Editorial Freelancers Association, and ACES.

 Email Erin: Erin@aiforeditors.com